Home > Blog > An Overview of Scotland’s Residential Property Market: Autumn Edition

 About Francesca Hill

 Francesca joined Coulters in June 2021 as a Senior Valuer, and is now the Area Director of our Edinburgh branch.
-She specialises in residential sales in Edinburgh, and does lots of valuation work in Mid and East Lothian.
-Francesca is passionate about residential property in Edinburgh and the Lothians, and always strives to provide the best possible advice to her clients.
+She specialises in residential sales in Edinburgh and the Lothians.
+Francesca is passionate and knowledgeable about residential property and always strives to provide the best possible advice to her clients.

 HIGH_RES_Coulters_DEC21_041 WITH RED SOLD BANNER